-Providers in the Alaska Yukon Network (including Accepted Rural Providers) Providers Not In The Alaska Yukon Network • Outpatient facility services Physical, speech, occupational and massage therapy services, including cardiac and pulmonary rehabilitation, up to a combined maximum benefit of 60 visits per member each plan year.
-Deductible, then 20% coinsurance Hospital: Deductible, then 50% coinsurance Other facility: Same as in network Inpatient professional services Deductible, then 20% coinsurance M.D., D.O., D.P.M. and Hospital: Deductible, then 50% coinsurance Other professional and facility: Same as in network Inpatient facility Benefits for inpatient facility and professional care are available up to 45 days per member each plan year.
+Providers in the Alaska Yukon Network (including Accepted Rural Providers) Providers Not In The Alaska Yukon Network Outpatient facility services Physical, speech, occupational and massage therapy services, including cardiac and pulmonary rehabilitation, up to a combined maximum benefit of 60 visits per member each plan year.
+Deductible, then 20% coinsurance Hospital: Deductible, then 50% coinsurance Other facility: Same as in network Inpatient professional services Deductible, then 20% coinsurance MD, DO and DPM and Hospital: Deductible, then 50% coinsurance Other professional and facility: Same as in network Inpatient facility Benefits for inpatient facility and professional care are available up to 45 days per member each plan year.
 This benefit covers Inpatient care you receive within 24 months from the onset of the injury or illness or from the date of the surgery that made rehabilitation necessary.
 This limitation does not apply to chronic pain care.
 See Mental Health and Substance Abuse for therapies provided for mental health conditions such as autism.
-Deductible, then 20% coinsurance Same as in network Hospital: Deductible, then 50% coinsurance Other facility: Same as in network Skilled Nursing Facility Care Benefits are provided up to 120 days per member each plan year.
+Deductible, then 20% coinsurance Hospital: Deductible, then 50% coinsurance Other facility: Same as in network Skilled Nursing Facility Care Benefits are provided up to 120 days per member each plan year.
 Deductible, then 20% coinsurance Hospital: Deductible, then 50% coinsurance Other facility: Same as in network Spinal and Other Manipulations Benefits for spinal and other manipulations are provided up to a combined maximum benefit of 12 visits per member each plan year.
-Deductible, then 20% coinsurance M.D., D.O. and D.P.M.: Deductible, then 50% coinsurance Other professional: Same as in network Substance Abuse Treatment Outpatient professional services In-network deductible, then 20% coinsurance M.D., D.O. and D.P.M.: Deductible, then 50% coinsurance Other professional: Same as in network Outpatient facility services In-network deductible, then 20% coinsurance M.D., D.O., D.P.M., Hospital and Hospital-based substance abuse programs: Deductible, then 50% coinsurance Other professional and facility: Same as in network
+Deductible, then 20% coinsurance MD, DO and DPM: Deductible, then 50% coinsurance Other professional: Same as in network Substance Abuse Treatment 1 MD DO at 15511 S. I. III Outpatient professional services In-network deductible, then 20% coinsurance MD, DO and DPM: Deductible, then 50% coinsurance Other professional: Same as in network Outpatient facility services In-network deductible, then 20% coinsurance MD, DO and DPM, Hospital and Hospital-based substance abuse programs: Deductible, then 50% coinsurance Other professional and facility: Same as in network

-Providers in the Alaska Yukon Network (including Accepted Rural Providers) Providers Not In The Alaska Yukon Network Inpatient professional In-network deductible, then 20% coinsurance M.D., D.O., D.P.M., Hospital and Hospital-based substance abuse programs: Deductible, then 50% coinsurance Other professional and facility: Same as in network Inpatient facility In-network deductible, then 20% coinsurance Hospital and Hospital-based substance abuse programs: Deductible, then 50% coinsurance Other professional and facility: Same as in network Surgery This benefit covers surgical services that are not covered under other benefits when performed on an inpatient or outpatient basis, in such locations as a hospital, ambulatory surgical facility, surgical suite or provider's office Deductible, then 20% coinsurance M.D., D.O., D.P.M. and Hospital: Deductible, then 50% coinsurance Other professional and facility: Same as in network See the Hospital Inpatient Care, Hospital Outpatient Care and Surgical Center Care - Outpatient for facility charges.
+Providers in the Alaska Yukon Network (including Accepted Rural Providers) Providers Not In The Alaska Yukon Network Inpatient professional In-network deductible, then 20% coinsurance MD, DO and DPM, Hospital and Hospital-based substance abuse programs: Deductible, then 50% coinsurance Other professional and facility: Same as in network Inpatient facility In-network deductible, then 20% coinsurance Hospital and Hospital-based substance abuse programs: Deductible, then 50% coinsurance Other professional and facility: Same as in network Surgery This benefit covers surgical services that are not covered under other benefits when performed on an inpatient or outpatient basis, in such locations as a hospital, ambulatory surgical facility, surgical suite or provider's office Deductible, then 20% coinsurance MD, DO and DPM and Hospital: Deductible, then 50% coinsurance Other professional and facility: Same as in network See the Hospital Inpatient Care, Hospital Outpatient Care and Surgical Center Care - Outpatient for facility charges.
 For organ, bone marrow or stem cell transplant procedure benefit information, see the Transplants benefit.